vadavalli/9th/pages/mydoc/mydoc_squarechart.md

 ## About Square Chart

 Developed by me for personal use in 2002.
 SquareChart is an interactive horoscope software in the south Indian square chart style.
-It is interactive.
 Progression and transits can be super-imposed on natal chart and can be navigated easily.

-It is was very useful in my study of Astrology, as I could not find any software that meets my requirements.
+It is was very useful in my study of Astrology, as I could not find any other software that met my requirements.

-It is somewhat ametuer, but servers the purpose.
+It is somewhat ametuer at the moment, but servers the purpose.
 It is intended to be a prototype and I hope to develop a professional version in future.

 You can download it from here: [SquareChart-5-Jun-2022.zip](downloads/SquareChart-5-Jun-2022.zip).